 Over the years, the value of data has significantly increased as consumer data can be processed for machine learning, as well as informing business decisions by gaining insight to the customers data and interests.
 Due to the current growth of companies processing data, platforms such as storing data on the cloud and machines that supports the data has also increased.
 The areas of attack and vulnerabilities to cyber-attacks have increased due to more data being processed by organisations and the online platforms to store the data.
 It is your responsibility if you own a business to protect and store data correctly to avoid the misuse of data – the fines can be hefty!
 It is a legal requirement for organisations to comply with information security standards such as the GDPR.

 When an organisation does not comply with the GDPR standard and a data breach occurs fines can be issued up to €20 million or 4% of the organisation’s global annual turnover (whichever is greater).
 The handling and processing of your employees, clients and customer’s data is a vital part of your cyber security strategy to ensure you don’t fall victim to a breach and harm your business reputation.
+Our consultants can offer ISO 27001 consultancy to assist in implementing an ISO 27001 aligned ISMS.
+This is the international standard for best pratice of an information security management system, helping to protect data and assets.

 3. Increasing remote working and use of own devices